RE093/RE093/README.md

 ### Who I Am 🌱

-:earth_americas: &nbsp; I am an explorer in the digital space and nature.
+- I am an explorer in the digital space and nature.

-:pencil2: &nbsp; I design and create functional clean interfaces using current UX practices and UI principles.
+- I design and create functional clean interfaces using current UX practices and UI principles.

-💻 &nbsp; Currently I am finishing up a full-stack coding bootcamp at Monash University.
+- Currently I am finishing up a full-stack coding bootcamp at Monash University.

 <br>
 <br>